Star People (song)

-"Star People '97" is a song by British singer George Michael, released as the fifth single from his third studio album, Older (1996).
-It was written and performed by George Michael and was released by Virgin Records in the United Kingdom and DreamWorks Records in the United States.
+"Star People '97" is a song by British singer-songwriter George Michael, released as the fifth single from his third studio album, Older (1996).
+It was written and performed by George Michael and released by Virgin Records in the United Kingdom and DreamWorks Records in the United States.
 The lyrics make reference to the materialism and frivolity of certain (unspecified) people in show business, suggesting that those behaviours are derived from some insecurity or a bad childhood.
 The single version is titled "Star People '97", on most issues, because the track was re-recorded for the single release.

 "Star People '97" was first released in the US on three formats over three weeks in March 1997 and was issued in the UK on 28 April 1997.
-The song peaked at No. 2 in the United Kingdom and No. 1 on the US Billboard Dance Club Songs chart, becoming Michael's second No. 1 on this chart.
-Worldwide, the song reached No. 1 in Denmark and Hungary, and reached the top 10 Iceland, Ireland, and Spain.
+The song peaked at No. 2 in the United Kingdom and No. 1 on the US Billboard Dance Club Play chart, becoming Michael's second No. 1 on this chart.
+Worldwide, the song reached No. 1 in Denmark and Hungary, and reached the top 10 in Iceland, Ireland, and Spain.

 Critical reception

-Matthew Hocter from Albumism noted that the song "spoke to the fakery and greed that consumes many in the entertainment business, making reference to damaging childhoods and insecurity as some of the possible causes."
+Retrospectively, Matthew Hocter from Albumism noted that the song "spoke to the fakery and greed that consumes many in the entertainment business, making reference to damaging childhoods and insecurity as some of the possible causes."
 He described it as a song "rooted in a soul, funk sound with splashes of disco".
-Larry Flick from Billboard wrote, "After teasing his die-hard club following for months with several rhythmic (but not quite dance) singles, George Michael has finally unleashed a slamming house music anthem from his glorious—if underappreciated—opus "Older".
+Upon the release, Larry Flick from Billboard wrote, "After teasing his die-hard club following for months with several rhythmic (but not quite dance) singles, George Michael has finally unleashed a slamming house music anthem from his glorious—if underappreciated—opus Older.
 Jeremy Healy, Amos, Mike Koglin, and Forthright have been tapped to turn the original retro pop/jazz ditty into a dance ditty.
 Working as a team, Healy, Amos, and Koglin successfully transform the song into an edgy anthem befitting the swagger of Michael's vocal.
 Meanwhile, Forthright injects a few drops of Europop flavor into the groove, making the single a viable top 40 contender.
 A sterling 12-inch package that was well worth the wait."

-A reviewer from Music Week rated it four out of five, adding, "The restrained Older track takes on a completely new life in this re-recorded, funked up version which amounts to George's brightest, most uplifting single in a long while."
+Paul Lester from Melody Maker described the song as "uptempo", noting that it "has a go at celebrity attention-seekers".
+A reviewer from Music Week gave "Star People '97" four out of five, adding, "The restrained Older track takes on a completely new life in this re-recorded, funked up version which amounts to George's brightest, most uplifting single in a long while."
 Ed Morales for Vibe opined that "the halfhearted condemnation of glitz in "Star People" has a serious Latin beat working."